gomorpheus/morpheus-docs/release_notes/highlights.rst

 |morphver| Highlights
 =====================

 ..
-NOTE: This highlight list includes only major new features added with version 5.2.0, not those first added with the 5.0.0 beta.
+NOTE:: This highlight list includes only major new features added with version 5.2.0, not those first added with the 5.0.0 beta.
 Users upgrading directly from 4.x.x may wish to review the `5.0.0 release notes <https://docs.morpheusdata.com/en/5.0.0/release_notes/current.html>`_ to review the changes first added with that preview release.

 Service Catalog Persona Improvements
 ------------------------------------